Visit the Therme Wien Hot Water Day Spa and Fun Park in Vienna

 The main stones (or facilities) of the thermal baths complex include:

-• ErlebnisStein / Adventure Stone – mainly aimed at families and children with slides and other water games.
+• ErlebnisStein / Adventure Stone – mainly aimed at families and children with water slides and other water games.
 Noise is not limited here.

 • Der Stein der Ruhe / Stone of Peach and Quiet – this area is for peaceful, quiet relaxing.
 Children are not allowed and adults are expected not to make noise or talk too much either.